Generic Name: piroxicam (pir-OX-i-kam)

 - Piroxicam may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

 - Piroxicam is an NSAID.
 Before you start taking any new medicine, read the ingredients.
 If it also has an NSAID (eg, ibuprofen) in it, check with your doctor.
 If you are not sure, check with your doctor or pharmacist.

 - Do not take aspirin while you are using piroxicam unless your doctor tells you to.

-- Lab tests, including kidney function, liver function, complete blood cell counts, and blood pressure, may be performed while you use piroxicam.
+- Lab tests may be performed while you use piroxicam.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use piroxicam with caution in the ELDERLY; they may be more sensitive to its effects, including stomach bleeding and kidney problems.

 - NSAIDs like piroxicam may affect egg release (ovulation) in women.
 This may cause you to not be able to get pregnant.
 This goes back to normal when this drug is stopped.
 Discuss any questions or concerns with your doctor.

 - Piroxicam should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.